hanegraaff/stock-advisor-infrastructure/README.md

 |TDAmeritrade Authentication|https://github.com/hanegraaff/TDAmeritrade-api-authentication|Contains documentation and a sample application used to demonstrate the TDAmeritrade authorization and authentication process.
 This repo is not required to build the system, and should be considered supplementary documentation|

 # Project status
-The project currently is under development, with a working initial version of it complete.
+The project is under development, with an initial working version of it complete.

  # Overview
 ![Stock Advisor Design](doc/stock-advisor-design.png)